Test in a live environment

 Works wherever you need it to.

 PDF stands for Portable Document Format.
 It is a file type that allows for the conventional viewing of any document on many different devices.
-PDFs are often used to share important documents such as resumes with potential employers, or invoices with clients.
+PDFs are often used to share important documents such as resumes with potential employers or invoices with clients.

 Despite its popularity, there are also some disadvantages to using PDFs as a way of storing and sharing data.
 For instance, PDFs can't be shared over email as they need to be opened in a PDF reader first.
 Even if they could, PDFs would not look as clear as a Word document when opened on a phone.
-Additionally, PDFs can not be edited or updated like Word documents- unless you have editing software installed on your computer that can recognize the data in the file and convert it back to editable form.
-This means that PDF files can look the same when you open them up no matter what device you are using- be it a PC or a Mac.
+Additionally, PDFs cannot be edited or updated like Word documents unless you have editing software installed on your computer that can recognize the data in the file and convert it back to editable form.
+This means that PDF files can look the same when you open them up, no matter what device you are using—be it a PC or a Mac.
 This makes PDF files reliable across all devices due to the familiar standard they implement that are not found in other document formats like JPEG or GIF.

-In this article we will review two .NET PDF libraries:
+In this article, we will review two .NET PDF libraries:

 IronPDF is a .NET library that provides building functions for creating, reading, and manipulating PDF documents with just a few lines of code.
 The following article will show you how to create PDF files with IronPDF.
 The content is based on the assumption that you have an understanding of the basics of Visual Studio or C#, and that you possess a working knowledge of HTML.

-We need Visual Studio for writing, compiling, and running our application, C# for writing logic and code, and HTML for formatting PDF files, including adding titles, headings, images, paragraphs, etc. IronPDF library fully supports .NET Core, .NET 5, Framework, and Standard.
+We need Visual Studio for writing, compiling, and running our application, C# for writing logic and code, and HTML for formatting PDF files, including adding titles, headings, images, paragraphs, etc. The IronPDF library fully supports .NET Core, .NET 5, Framework, and Standard.

 We can create a PDF file in C# with just a few lines of code.
 This is a straightforward task given basic knowledge of C# and HTML.
-Learn more about IronPDF with this link.
+Learn more about IronPDF by visiting their official site on IronPDF features.

-Developing a solution requires the installation of the NuGet Package.
+Developing a solution requires the installation of the NuGet Package for IronPDF.
 Click "Project" directly from the Menu Bar.
 A drop-down list will appear.
-Select on Manage NuGet Packages from the drop-down menu and select it.
+Select "Manage NuGet Packages" from the drop-down menu and select it.
 A window like this will display:

 Select the "Browse" tab, and the subsequent window like this will appear:

-Type 'IronPdf' into the search box and press "Enter".
+Type 'IronPdf' into the search box and press "Enter."
 The resultant window should appear:

-Select IronPdf:
+Select IronPDF:

 Select the 'Install' button.
 The resultant window will emerge after a successful installation: